Jipsachelora/Datascience_miniproject_techolas/README.md

 # Datascience_miniproject_techolas_ML-Model-Flask-Deployment

-Dataset : we intend to collect experimental data of nanomaterial to analyse the properties and to develop a predicitve model bto predict important properties such as logp, zetapotential and cellular upatke. so that it may result into a new nanomaterial design with better properties.
+Dataset :intend to collect experimental data of nanomaterial to analyse the properties and to develop a predicitve model bto predict important properties such as logp, zetapotential and cellular upatke. so that it may result into a new nanomaterial design with better properties.

 Project Structure: